 He suddenly piped up, ‘Let me take you dolts to the circus!’.
 Our heads snapped up and we looked at each other to find that hope shone in all our eyes.
 ‘My only condition being, we will have to escape class to do it, without getting caught’.
 This condition thrilled us further.

 We put our heads together to decide that tomorrow would be the day we would visit the circus.
-I didn’t sleep the whole night, imaging how the circus would be, how the candy floss would taste, how loud the Lion would roar.
+I didn’t sleep the whole night, imagining how the circus would be, how the candy floss would taste, how loud the Lion would roar.
 The next day at school Daniel told us that he has changed his mind, and we would have the grand escape the day after.
-Though crestfallen at the delay we had another day to look forward too.
+Though crestfallen at the delay we had another day to look forward to.

 Daniel continued this cat and mouse game for the next 2 weeks.
 Finally, it was the last day of the circus in town when he came up to us and told us that we would go visit it today.
-Happiness bubbled up in our hearts and we counted down to 2 pm, when our Geography teacher would be lulled into a post lunch sleep after giving us some questions to answer.
+Happiness bubbled up in our hearts and we counted down to 2 pm when our Geography teacher would be lulled into a post-lunch sleep after giving us some questions to answer.

-As soon as our teacher began to snore, we scrambled towards the windows of our school room.
+As soon as our teacher began to snore, we scrambled towards the windows of our schoolroom.
 Excitement had made us brave and we jumped out, lending a hand to each other.
 On the way down, midway through the climb Daniel paused and said he had changed his mind and did not want to take us to the circus anymore.

 Rage was the only thing I felt.
 Pure rage, of being ridiculed, of being put down, of being played with.
-Daniel was a little below me and without a second thought I kicked at his hand holding the wall.
+Daniel was a little below me and without a second thought, I kicked at his hand holding the wall.
 He screamed and tried to find another brick to clutch at, but I kept kicking at him till he lost his grip and fell to his death.
 The boys on the other side were clueless about what had caused the fall.

 I scrambled all the way down to find his cracked skull had soaked his jacket through and his hand still clutched a piece of the brick he was holding onto as I kicked him.
-I took off his jacket, pried the brick off his hand, stuffed both in my bag and walked away.
+I took off his jacket, pried the brick off his hand, stuffed both in my bag, and walked away.